-84. 5 year internal migrants
+102. 5 year internal migrants

 Number or proportion of people that lived in a different Canadian municipality one year before the current census (1-year internal migrants) or at the time of the previous census (5-year internal migrants).
 Refers to the relationship between a person's usual place of residence on Census Day and his or her usual place of residence five years earlier.
 A person is classified as a non-mover if no difference exists.
 Otherwise, a person is classified as a mover and this categorization is called mobility status (5 years ago).
 Within the movers category, a further distinction is made between non-migrants and migrants; this difference is called migration status.
 Non-movers are persons who, on Census Day, were living at the same address as the one at which they resided five years earlier.
-Movers are persons who, on Census Day, were living at a different address from the one at which they resided five years earlier.
-Non-migrants are movers who, on Census Day, were living at a different address, but in the same census subdivision (CSD) as the one they lived in five years earlier.
+Movers are persons who, on Census Day, were living at a different address, but in the same census subdivision (CSD) as the one they lived in five years earlier.
 Migrants are movers who, on Census Day, were residing in a different CSD five years earlier (internal migrants) or who were living outside Canada five years earlier (external migrants).
 Intraprovincial migrants are movers who, on Census Day, were living in a different census subdivision from the one in which they resided five years earlier, in the same province.
-Interprovincial migrants are movers who, on Census Day, were living in a different census subdivision from the one in which they resided five years earlier, in the different census subdivision from the one in which they resided five years earlier, in a different province.
+Interprovincial migrants are movers who, on Census Day, were living in a different census subdivision from the one in which they resided five years earlier, in a different province.